arstern/CIS550_FinalProject/README.md

 # CIS550_FinalProject

 NYC Dish Finder Web app.
 Find restaurants that serve your favorite dishes based your price range, location, cuisine of choice, NYC borough, and more.
+Get info on which dishes are priced above or below average.
+And do all of it with an interactive map of NYC.

 # Instructions To Run The Web App